November 2025 Special Election

 Aggregate Contributions to Support or Oppose a Ballot Measure or Candidate

-The following are the total amount donated by top contributors to each state ballot measure that is pending Secretary of State verification or are still circulating for signatures.
+The following are the total amounts donated by top contributors to each state ballot measure that has qualified for the election.
 These lists reflect contributions as reported by Primarily Formed Committees.

 Prop # | Circulating Title | Top Aggregated Contributions |